rpatrik96/rpatrik96.github.io/_posts/2023-01-14-ml-interview-checklist.md

 # Your two cents
 Let it be research or programming, be honest and show your commitment and enthusiasm.
 If you have fields, you are interested in, say so.
 If you have a relevant project (plan), definitely talk about it.

-[Remember](https://path2phd.substack.com/p/p2p-no-4-state-your-business), think with the head of the interviewer
+[Remember](https://path2phd.substack.com/p/p2p-no-4-state-your-business), think with the head of the interviewer.